The3DP/Galatic.github.io/README.md

  Galatic is the last animation packet after Mation.
- >This repository mainly focuses on space related HTML animations
+>This repository is 50% complete.